Stop doing POCs. Start having a process that proves confidence.

 So, why does it keep happening?

-It happens because too many salespeople try to compensate for weak discovery with strong demos.
-They skip the hard part - the uncomfortable, diagnostic conversation - and jump straight to showing the product.
+It happens because too often, a discovery is "product led" or, possibly worst demo led.
+They skip the hard part - the uncomfortable, diagnostic conversation -.
+And jump too early to showing the product.

 Motion vs. meaning